IGEM’s review of Victoria’s water safety arrangements is underway.

 The interest in spending time in and around waterways generates economic, social and health benefits however it also increases the risk of fatal drownings and non-fatal incidents that leave people seriously and sometimes permanently injured or impacted.

-Sadly, Life Saving Victoria recently reported Victoria’s worst fatal drowning toll in 20 years.
+Sadly, Life Saving Victoria (External link) recently reported Victoria’s worst fatal drowning toll in 20 years.
 Between 1 July 2020 and 30 June 2021, 61 people drowned – an increase of 40 per cent compared to the 10-year average.
 Another 104 people were involved in non-fatal drowning incidents attended by paramedics.

 What are we doing?